Assembloid Agency

 Closed-Loop Connections

-CL1 Biocomputer, TouchDesigner, and Unreal Engine 2025
+CL1 Biocomputer, living neurons, TouchDesigner, and Unreal Engine 2025

 Presented in partnership with NCM PC provided by Aftershock PC